rgildiaz/capstone/README.md

-# fp
+# capstone

 ## App
 A representation of the entire app.

 ## Conductor
 Responsible for sending instructions to Canvas and Orchestra.
-Maps input to sound + visuals
+Maps input to sound + visuals. _What a talented individual, conducting an orchestra and painting at the same time?!?_

 ## Canvas
 The rendering surface for visual elements.